 Establishing a scholarship endowment can help provide the opportunity of an Ursuline education for qualified students who may need additional financial support in order to attend.
 Through these scholarships, donors also recognize and encourage interests and abilities that may have special meaning - such as service to others or potential in STEAM fields.
 In naming a scholarship, donors may choose to honor or memorialize alumnae, family members, admired administrators, or faculty.

-Should you have questions regarding endowed or named scholarships, please contact Eileen Ring at firstname.lastname@example.org or (914) 500-6287.
+Should you have questions regarding named scholarships, please contact : Eileen Ring , Scholarship Development and Stewardship Coordinator, at firstname.lastname@example.org or (914) 500-6287.

 - Serviam General Scholarship Endowmet

 - Alexandria Brown '20 Scholarship